andll/bftd/README.md

 Note, that you need to run at least 3 different nodes(if the total cluster is 4 nodes) to produce a commit

 # Glossary

 ## What is consensus?

-Consensus algorithm allows a cluster of distributed machines to agree on certain state of the system.
+Consensus algorithm allows a cluster of distributed machines to agree on a certain state of the system.

 Most of the time, rather than agreeing on the whole state, systems typically have implicit agreement on the initial state of the system, and consensus then replicates an ordered list of transactions that change that state.

 “Traditional” [consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) protocols ([Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science)), [Raft](https://en.wikipedia.org/wiki/Raft_(algorithm)), etc)
 can replicate the state in a fault-tolerant manner in presence of hardware failures - networking delays, reordering of networking messages, machines failures, etc.
 Traditional consensus is typically used by databases such as [Google Spanner](https://en.wikipedia.org/wiki/Spanner_(database)) to concisely replicate data between different machines in case some of them fail.

 ## What does Byzantine Fault Tolerant mean?

-[Byzantine](https://en.wikipedia.org/wiki/Byzantine_fault) Fault Tolerant (BFT) consensus protocols in addition to handling hardware failures can also handle malicious nodes that intentionally try to subvert the protocol.
+[Byzantine](https://en.wikipedia.org/wiki/Byzantine_fault) Fault Tolerant (BFT) consensus protocols, in addition to handling hardware failures, can also handle malicious nodes that intentionally try to subvert the protocol.

-This is typically not needed for the databases, since all machines are owned by the same company.
+This is typically not needed for the databases, since all machines operate within a trusted system of a company.
 BFT consensus is widely used in blockchain, since the individual blockchain nodes(validators) are owned by different people, some of them might use a malicious version of software that tries to subvert the protocol.

-BFT consensus protocols can consistently replicate data for even in the presence of such malicious nodes.
+BFT consensus protocols can consistently replicate data even in the presence of such malicious nodes.

 ## What kind of BFT protocols are out there?